-Having spent years living and working in Palestine, and the occupied West Bank, it’s a place that remains close to my heart.
-But it’s also a place I became acquainted with through volunteering at first.
+Having spent years living and working in Palestine, and the occupied West Bank, it’s a place that remains close to our heart.
+But it’s also a place we became acquainted with through volunteering at first.

-What my volunteering experience in Palestine did, was give me a much better perspective of life in occupied Palestine, one that I could not have got from being a tourist.
-It made me more interested in the country, the politics, it gave me the opportunity to directly speak and learn from Palestinians – an invaluable experience that I remain grateful for.
+What a volunteering experience in Palestine does is give a much better perspective of life in occupied Palestine, one that could not have been had from being a tourist.
+It makes you more interested in the country, the politics, and gives you the opportunity to directly speak and learn from Palestinians – an invaluable experience.

 There are many different volunteer opportunities in Palestine (which you’ll see further down), from working with NGOs on human right issues, to educating children, to protecting families and farmers from Israeli soldiers during olive-picking season.

-However if Israel suspects that you are flying in to the region to volunteer in Palestine or to spend an extended amount of time in the occupied territories, they will likely ban your entry.
-For tips on how to avoid that, see our post by clicking here.
+However if Israel suspects that you are flying in to the region to volunteer in Palestine or to spend an extended amount of time in the occupied territories, they may ban your entry.
+So that’s worth keeping in mind.

 The theatre remains one of the only places for Palestinians to develop the arts in the north West Bank, and works with refugees to put on productions from around the world as well as ones that focus on the occupation of Palestine.
 They often take on volunteers who have skills in the arts.